sirji-ai/sirji/README.md

 ## Sirji

-Sirji is a Visual Studio Code extension that works as an AI software development agent.

-It is a virtual software developer that includes individual agents for planning, coding, researching, and executing projects.

-Sirji solves users’ problem statements ranging from a new greenfield project to an existing brownfield project where it enhances existing code, fixes bugs, and writes test cases.

-The extension leverages the capabilities of VS Code, including the Editor, Terminal, and Project Explorer.
+Sirji is an agentic AI framework that helps developers solve software problems faster.
+These problems can range from building greenfield web applications to resolving GitHub issues, writing test cases, generating documentation, conducting code reviews, and much more.

+Sirji uses either standard or user-generated recipes, along with the skills published by the agents, to orchestrate task assignments and agent invocations.
+A recipe is a set of instructions or tips suggesting how the agents will interact with each other.
+An agent publishes its skills along with its allowed incoming and outgoing messages.
+Custom agents can be either modified versions of a base agent or completely new implementations written from scratch.

-It provides an interactive chat interface through which users submit their problem statements, answer questions, and provide feedback to Sirji.
+Sirji is currently made available as a Visual Studio Code extension.
+This extension provides an interactive chat interface within your IDE, through which you can submit your problem statement and provide feedback to Sirji.
+The extension takes advantage of the capabilities of VS Code, including the Editor, Terminal, and Project Explorer.

-Additionally and most importantly, Sirji sets up your local development environment by installing system-level packages as well as programming language-specific dependencies.
-It later executes the generated code in your local development environment.
+Additionally, Sirji sets up your local or remote development environment by installing system-level packages and programming language-specific dependencies.
+It also executes the generated code in your local or remote development environment.

 ## Demo Video